Sheep-y/MarsHorizonMods/Informed/Readme.md

 Due to the number of screen it mods and the number of information it pulls, each non-minor game updates have a considerable chance of breaking something.
 Good luck!

-This mod is compatible with my other mods: Deep Space Slots, Mission Control, Payload QA, Skip Animation, and Zhant.

 # Troubleshoot #